damingram/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Load the data.
-Process/transform the data (if necessary) into a format suitable for your analysis.
+Process/transform the data (if necessary) into a format suitable for your analysis

 ```r